Mark Hawthorne (author): Biography

 Hawthorne is one of several people who provided information used in the writing of the book Uncaged: Top Activists Share Their Wisdom on Effective Farm Animal Advocacy (2013) by Ben Davidow.

 James E. McWilliams says: "Bleating Hearts is the most comprehensive single compendium of animal exploitation that exists. ...
 Hawthorne forces us to expand that vision in ways even experienced ethical vegans will find informative and alarming."

 Hawthorne won the 2003 Mona Schreiber Prize (1st place) for Humorous Fiction and Nonfiction.

 In July 2008, Hawthorne created the Striking at the Roots website which he regularly updates with new essays, reviews, and news.

 VegNews magazine was nominated for the 2010 Maggie Award for Best Feature, for Mark Hawthorne's article "Dried Up."
 Two years later, VegNews was nominated for the 2012 Maggie Award for Best Feature Article, for Hawthorne's article "Injustice for All."

 Hawthorne's parents are John Franklyn Hawthorne and Cheryl Annette Hawthorne.
-Hawthorne attended Orange Coast College in Costa Mesa, California in 1980-1982.
-In 1983-1985 he attended California State University, Fullerton where he received a Bachelor of Arts in English.
+Hawthorne attended Orange Coast College in Costa Mesa, California in 1980–1982.
+In 1983–1985 he attended California State University, Fullerton where he received a Bachelor of Arts in English.

 In 1992, before he was vegan or an activist, Hawthorne joined two friends in Pamplona, Spain, and took part in the Running of the Bulls.
 Afterward, he felt ashamed.

 An expanded, 10th-anniversary edition of Striking at the Roots: A Practical Guide to Animal Activism was released as a 416-page paperback in November 2018 (ISBN 978-1785358821).

-Hawthorne is married to animal activist lauren Ornelas; they live in northern California.
+Hawthorne is married to animal activist lauren Ornelas; they live in California.